 The Constitution of 1791 which the King subsequently accepted gave him a suspensive veto on most state decisions as well as insisted that the King was inviolable.
 This ended with the Storming of the Tuilleries.
 The Royal Family took support with the Legislative Assembly who subsequently declared a Republic, the result being that the King was no longer protected by any laws, paving the way for his execution.

-His death by execution marked the end of Ancien Régime, absolute monarchy, feudalism and the Divine Right of Kings as a concept of sovereignty.
+His death by execution marked the end of the Ancien Régime, absolute monarchy, and feudalism.
+It was also the death knell of the Divine Right of Kings as a concept of sovereignty, at least in Western Europe (it would hang on in Russia for another century, but that ended even worse).

 Tropes as portrayed in fiction: